 Eight Unexpected Natural Wonders to Visit Around Victoria

-Start plotting adventures around this lineup of must-see Victorian landmarks.
+Start plotting breath-taking adventures around this lineup of must-see Victorian landmarks.

 BUCHAN CAVES, BUCHAN

-After the lockdown-filled year Melbourne has had, you might find it hard to get excited about a cave.
+After all those lockdowns, you might find it hard to get excited about a cave.
 But this huge subterranean network filled with majestic limestone formations really is some exceptional stuff.
 Carved out by underground rivers almost 400 million years ago, Gippsland's Buchan Caves are the largest of their kind in Victoria, also holding huge Aboriginal cultural significance.
-Normally, you can take guided tours of the two main lit sections, known as Royal Cave and Fairy Cave, winding your way amongst the stalactites, stalagmites and calcite-rimmed pools.
+You can take guided tours of the two main lit sections, known as Royal Cave and Fairy Cave, winding your way amongst the stalactites, stalagmites and calcite-rimmed pools.
 What's more, the adjoining Buchan Caves Reserve boasts loads of native wildlife, bushland walks and idyllic picnic spots.
 You can even make a mini-getaway of it and spend the night at one of the campsites.

 TOWER HILL WILDLIFE RESERVE, TOWER HILL